TREASURIES-Yields up as oil, German inflation spur policy rethink

 "We have been quite pessimistic, with yields down where they are, and equities having sold off, and now we are having a couple of days when we decide whether or not this is a bottom."

-Brent crude futures LCOc1 touched a two-month top of $122.43 a barrel after the European Union vowed to slash imports of Russian oil by year's end.
+Brent crude futures LCOc1 rose above $123 a barrel after the European Union vowed to slash imports of Russian oil by year's end.

-But Treasuries seemed to be taking their cues from bund yields DE10YT=RR, which rose sharply overnight after German consumer prices were reported to have increased at their fastest pace in half a century.
-That strengthened the case for an outsized European Central Bank interest rate hike in July.
-GVD/EUR
+Treasuries were also catching up with a sharp rise in German bond yields on Monday after German consumer prices were reported to have increased at their fastest pace in half a century.
+Euro zone inflation rose to another record high in May, data showed on Tuesday, challenging the European Central Bank's view that gradual rate increases from July will suffice.

 Hawkish remarks from U.S. Federal Reserve Governor Christopher Waller also wound back recent expectations that the Fed might pause for breath after hikes in June and July.